What you will find on this page:

 Vitamin B supplements are the cheapest, safest, and most reliable way to improve your wellbeing and overall mental abilities.
 I recommend Vitamin B complex to those who wish to improve their mood, mental clarity, and energy.
 The effects of the vitamin B are subtle, especially in the young who normally have adequate dietary intake of these nutrients.
 Improvements in cognitive functions from vitamin B are particularly noticeable in middle age individuals and the elderly.
+These vitamins are mostly absorbed through the small intestine.

-Vitamin B 1 --
+B 1 --

 Thiamine Cocarboxylase

-Vitamin B 2 -- Riboflavin Flavin Mono Nucleotide
+B 2 -- Riboflavin Flavin Mono Nucleotide

-B 3 --
+B 3 -- Niacin,

-Nicotinamide NADH
+Nicotinamide, NADH

-B 5 --
+B 5 -- Pantothenic acid, Pantothene

-B 6 --
+B 6 -- Pyridoxine Pyridoxal Phosphate

-Vitamin-B12 -- Cyanocobalamin Dibencozide or Methylcobalamin
+B12 -- Cyanocobalamin, Dibencozide or Methylcobalamin.

-MultiVit Rx - Lasts 2 to 4 months
+MultiVit Rx -

 High Quality Daily Vitamins and Minerals